SEBAS0078/MiddLaundryLive/README.md

 #### Sensor Data Processing and Logic

 The core challenge in vibration detection is distinguishing normal idle vibrations (background noise, minor building vibrations, people walking near the machines) from machine-active vibrations.
-To accomplish this, we designed a two-stage algorithm that transitions across three system states:
+To accomplish this, we designed a two-stage algorithm Calibration, then Detection, it also includes another detection algorithm(Polling) for future work and testing.

 ##### 1. Calibration State